gklsan/simple_http_service/README.md

 - `write_timeout`: Timeout for writing the request (default is false).
 - `max_retries`: The number of times to retry the request in case of failure.
 - `request_body`: The body of the request (used for POST and PUT requests).
+- `additional_headers`: Additional headers to include in the request.

 ### Example
 Here's a complete example of using `SimpleHttpService` to make a `GET` request: